undashapp/site/index.md

       height: 32
     }
     title: Customizable
-    details: Choose one of several optimized fonts for data visualization.
+    details: Choose one of several fonts optimal for data visualization.
 Switch between dark and light mode.
 Select different primary colors for accentuation.
 ---